Cathedral of Syracuse: History

-Archeological site excavations by Paolo Orsi in 1907-1910 show the Greek temple to have been built on even older foundations, and uncovered a wealth of archaic and pre-Hellenic artefacts.
+Archeological site excavations by Paolo Orsi in 1907–1910 show the Greek temple to have been built on even older foundations, and uncovered a wealth of archaic and pre-Hellenic artefacts.
 Many are held by the Museo archeologico regionale Paolo Orsi in Syracuse.

 The present cathedral was constructed by Saint Bishop Zosimo of Syracuse in the 7th century.
 The battered Doric columns of the original temple were incorporated in the walls of the current church.
 They can be seen inside and out.
-The building was converted into a mosque in 878, then converted back when Norman Roger I of Sicily retook the city in 1085.
+The building was converted into a mosque in 878, then converted back after the Norman count Roger I of Sicily retook the city in 1086.
 The roof of the nave is of Norman origin, as well as the mosaics in the apses.